realpython/discover-flask/7-transcript.md

     self.assertIn(b'You were logged in', response.data)
 ```

+1. Start with the function name.
+1. Create the test client
+1. Then hit the login route, passing in the correct user credentials.
+1. Then assert that the text is in the response.

+Test.
+Nice.

 Now let's do the same thing for the next test.
 This will be similar.
 But what are we testing for?
-Logout.
+The response in the case of logging in with incorrect credentials.

+Back to the browser.
 Try to login with incorrect credentials.
-So we want to ensure that Invalid Credentials.
-Please try again. is part of the reponse.
+So we want to ensure that "Invalid Credentials.
+Please try again." is part of the reponse.

 ```
 # Ensure login behaves correctly with incorrect credentials